 1. A Very Pointed Self-Help Book

 Bonus points if you give this to your boss.

 Self-help books can make for awkward gifting.
 (When I was 19, I unwrapped my Christmas gifts to find multiple books on how to overcome your “quarter-life crisis” — which I wasn’t aware I was having.)

 The intentions are good: You want to help someone.
 But instead of highlighting their shortcomings, choose a book with practices or insights that could help them grow — or, um, stop being a jerk — on their own.

-For a better gift, check out this entertaining book loaded with mindfulness exercises.
+For a better gift, check out our guide to the best spiritual gifts.
+Or if you’re set on buying a book, get them this entertaining book loaded with mindfulness exercises.

 2. “How to Text Men: The Ultimate Guide to Learn How to Text a Man and Make Him Beg for Your Attention”

 This totally real, non-ironic book includes “word-for-word texts” to “make him CRAZY for you.”